 Before there can be a beginning, there has to be a predetermined end.
 Beginnings and endings are forged together because opposites need each other to exist.
 Light relies on darkness because without darkness light could not exist.
 Everything ends, but it is also true that each end must lead to a new beginning.
 Indeed science has confirmed this actuality by confirming that everything comes to an end but then transforms into something else in an eternal cycle.

 Everything in the Universe, including us, is made up of energy.
-Einstein stated, “Energy cannot be created or destroyed. it can only be changed from one form to another.”
+Einstein stated, “Energy cannot be created or destroyed.
+It can only be changed from one form to another.”

 What Happens to a Soul Just After Death?

-In cases where the loss of a loved one was a spouse, there are usually emotions of intense devastation and disbelief.
-The idea that this person may be gone forever can be paralyzing.
-The loss of a spouse, parent, child, or anyone close, in any circumstance, can bring on years of unrelenting grief and pain.
-While grief is a normal and usually healthy response to loss, it can become unhealthy and counterproductive if it persists too long.
+In cases where the loss of a loved one was a spouse, there’re usually strong emotions of intense devastation and disbelief.
+The idea that this person is gone forever, is numbing.
+Moreover, the loss of a spouse, parent, child, or anyone close, in any circumstance, can bring on years of unrelenting grief and pain.
+While grief is a normal and a healthy response to loss, it can become unhealthy and counterproductive if it persists too long.
 The truth is, holding on to these emotions for years does nothing to change what has happened and only serves to hold back the living.

 Needless to say, my sister was deeply shaken by the experience.
 I could have told her that a dream is one of the most common ways a loved one will try to communicate.
 In a mindset where one does not believe in life after death or anything of a spiritual nature, the deceased have one heck of a time trying to get a message across.
 Before this happening, I doubt she would have believed me if I had tried to explain this phenomenon to her.
 Now, she’s a believer.